tapunict/System-Stats-By-Keylogger/README.md

 - **GUID**: Identifies the PC univocally.
 - **Window Title**: Is the title of the window where the user has typed.
 - **Text logged**: Is the set of keys pressed by the user and logged by the keylogger.
-- **Timestamp**: There are two: the first timestamp indicates when the user started typing, and the second timestamp indicates when the user finished typing in that window.
+- **Timestamp Start**: Indicates when the user started typing in that window.
+- **Timestamp End**: Indicates when the user finished typing in that window.

 ### Server System